research

 I have several ongoing projects as well.
 Here are a few of them.

-On the relationship between morality and rationality, and why morality isn’t the bad guy, despite what some might think.
+On the relationship between morality and practical reason, and why morality isn’t the bad guy, despite what some might think.

 • The Importance of Being Rude